-XX.
-This Resolution Amending and Restating the Executive Order supersedes all previously issued resolutions and executive orders concerning an eviction moratorium or rent freeze within the County.
-It shall be superseded only by a duly enacted ordinance or resolution of the Board or a further executive order issued pursuant to Section 2.68.150 of the County Code.
+XX. all previously issued res moratorium or rent freeze Amending and Restating the Executive Order supersedes solutions and executive orders concerning an eviction within the County.
+It shall be superseded only by a duly solution of the Board or a further executive order issued 150 of the County Code.

-The foregoing Resolution Amending and Restating the Executive Order for an Eviction Moratorium was adopted on the 3 day of 2020, by the Board of Supervisors of the County of Los Angeles.
+5 5 Further Amending and Restating the Executive Order for pted on the day of 2020, by the Board Los Angeles.

+Board of Supervisors of the County of Los Angeles

+ByChair

+APP ROVED AS TO FORM:

+Y C. WICKHAM ity Counsel

+Bv:

+, Deputy